-Let’s be really clear here.
 Firms behind these loans are not breaking any laws.
-However, their advertising preys on people who are desperately in need of money to pay for food, bills, and other essential life purchases.
-The average annual income of a typical payday loan customer is less than $23,000.
+However, their advertising preys on low-income people who are desperately in need of money to pay for food, bills, and other essential life purchases.

-These loans are a legalized form of “loan sharking,” offering quick and easy money but hiding the insanely high-interest rates in the small legal print at the foot of the ad.
-How high?
+These loans offer quick and easy money but hide the high interest rates in the small legal print at the foot of the ad.
 A typical payday loan comes with an interest rate of between 391 and 521 percent.
 Of course, you won’t see that advertised prominently.
 And that’s both predatory and ethically bankrupt.

 Once again, political ads do not break any laws.
 Well, none that can be prosecuted anyway.
-But most political ads are referred to as “attack ads,” and they paint a very poor picture of the opposing politician.
+But the political ads referred to as “attack ads” paint a very poor picture of the opponent.
 These ads are designed to scare people into voting for the politician responsible for the ad, making it seem like the whole world will come to an end if you elect the wrong person.

 Using Fear as a Motivator

 However, some agencies use fear in all the wrong places.
-For example, telling people just how horrible their lives will be if they don't have a certain type of insurance.
-Or, hinting that without this type of alarm on your property, you'll be raided and killed in a home invasion.
-You should not scare people into buying anything; using unjustifiable fear is just plain wrong.
+For example, telling people just how horrible their lives will be if they don't have a certain type of insurance or, hinting that without this type of alarm on your property, you'll be raided and killed in a home invasion.
+Ideally, an advertiser should not scare people into buying anything.

 Finally, we come to the massive exaggeration of the truth.
 Kentucky Fried Chicken attempted to rebrand itself as Kitchen Fresh Chicken to downplay the "fried" in its name.
 It not only misled people, it basically promoted fried chicken as health food.